 The AEC is a small to medium Commonwealth Government agency responsible for the conduct of federal elections and referendums and maintaining the Commonwealth electoral roll.
 The AEC also delivers education and public awareness programs to ensure that all Australians have sufficient knowledge and understanding of their electoral responsibilities.
 AEC staff take great pride in the importance of the responsibilities entrusted to them and work to achieve electoral integrity through the values of agility, professionalism and quality.

 Our National Office is located in Canberra city, and our network spans across every state and territory.

-Generalist graduates can work across a spectrum of available placements: from project management, parliamentary submissions, operational planning and logistics, election policy and procedures development, communication strategies and education programs, advertising campaigns, market research, research and strategy around electoral policy and reform, data analysis, design and maintenance of electoral enrolment systems, creating election planning aids and training programs, human resources, and security.
+Generalist graduates will have the chance to work across a spectrum of available placements.
+Business areas in the AEC perform a range of tasks including project management, parliamentary submissions, election planning, policy and procedures development, communication strategies, education programs, advertising campaigns, market research, research and strategy around electoral policy and reform, data analysis, design and maintenance of electoral enrolment systems, creating election planning aids and training programs and human resources.

-Working at the AEC will provide you with a wide spectrum of opportunities, from developing and maintaining enterprise systems using a range of current and emerging technologies to IT Security or even the analysis and development of business requirements.
+Working at the AEC as an IT graduate will provide you with a wide spectrum of opportunities, from assisting business areas in analysing and developing requirements, to using a range of current and emerging technologies to support AEC outcomes.

 Currently the AEC employs a range of technology platforms including mainframe, UNIX and Wintel servers.
-IT graduates will have the opportunity to work with these platforms as well as emerging technologies that we are constantly seeking to build into our business processes.
+The AEC implements new systems using Microsoft technologies and IT graduates will have the opportunity to work with these platforms.
+Awareness or experience in IT security, cloud computing and mobile applications are desired as the AEC is constantly seeking to build emerging technologies into our business processes.